miclf/methuselah/README.md

 ## Instantiating scrapers

+Methuselah’s scrapers use *dependency injection* to manage relationships between different classes of the project.
+It is recommended to use an IoC container to avoid manually instantiating these dependencies.
+Different modern frameworks include a container, please see your framework’s documentation to learn how to use it.

-Methuselah uses the [Illuminate Container component](https://github.com/illuminate/container) to make it easy to instantiate scrapers.
+In case you do not use a framework, Methuselah ships with the [Illuminate Container component](https://github.com/illuminate/container "View the project page on GitHub") to make it easy to instantiate scrapers.
 To use it, simply create an instance of the container and call its `make` method to instantiate any scraper.

 ```php
 $container = new Illuminate\Container\Container;